SDRausty/SDRausty/README.md

 <h1 align="center">𝚆𝚎𝚕𝚌𝚘𝚖𝚎!
 Enjoy!</h1>
 <p align="center"><em></bold>Androids be more than computers!</b></em></p>

-Not a building,

-Nor kinescope TV box.
+Not a building, nor kinescope TV box.

-Not a notebook,
+Not a notebook, nor laptop.

-Nor laptop.

-It is a little,
+It is a little palm held thing.

-Palm held thing.

-When is the holograph,
+When is the holograph going to sing?

-Going to sing?

 <!-- README.md EOF -->